 If you’re okay with Windows 10 Home, then you’ll really like this laptop.
 This Dell XPS 13 has a 13.3” 4K UHD (3840 x 2160) display, which is amazing for any graphic work.
 And not to mention that you’ll have an amazing experience watching movies and TV shows on this Dell.

-There are two storage options – one includes a 512 GB SSD, and the other one includes a 1 TB SSD.
+There are two storage options on the Dell XPS 13– one includes a 512 GB SSD, and the other one includes a 1 TB SSD.
 The difference between the two is only $100, so I would definitely recommend you go for the 1 TB device.

-Both storage options feature 16 GB of RAM, so you will easily be able to multitask on this laptop.
-The XPS version here features an i7 processor, so you can be sure that it will easily handle any task you throw at it.
+Both storage space options feature 16 GB of RAM, so you will easily be able to multitask on this laptop.
+The Dell XPS 13 version here features an i7 processor, so you can be sure that it will easily handle any task you throw at it.

 And then there’s the battery life, which varies significantly depending on how you use it.
 The 4K resolution is quite demanding, so if you spend a lot of time watching 4K videos, the battery won’t last too long.
 However, if most of your day includes web browsing and emails, this could almost get you through the workday on a single charge.
 Which is pretty great.

-Another thing worth mentioning is that this laptop is recycle friendly.
+Another thing worth mentioning is that the Dell XPS 13 laptop is recycle friendly.
 Around 90% of its parts can be reused or recycled, and the packaging trays it comes with are 100% recyclable.
 It’s not a very important feature, but it’s always a plus in my book when companies care about the environment.